web-work-tools/indieweb/content/posts/static-sites-4-indieweb.md

 type: post
 title: "SSG4"
 description: "Static Sites for an Indieweb - Open-source, public domain, educational initiative for applying indieweb principles to static site web-publishing"
-summary: "While this site is very much a work in progress, I'm happy for as far as its come.
+summary: "Static Sites for an Indieweb - Open-source, public domain, educational initiative for applying indieweb principles to static site web-publishing.
+This site is very much a work in progress, I'm happy for as far as its come.
 It now supports header images, and twitter cards.
-With that solved, I am fairly pleased with the overall operation of this theme."
+I am fairly pleased with the overall operation of Indigo."
 categories: ["SSG4"]
 tags: ["Welcome", "About"]
 date: "2019-06-30T01:13:33-23:00"